 - tenderness around the forehead and scalp

 The pain is usually mild or moderate, but it can also be intense.
-In this case, you might confuse your tension headache with a migraine, which is a type of headache that causes throbbing pain on one or both sides of the head.
-However, tension headaches do not cause all the symptoms of migraines, such as nausea and vomiting.
-In rare cases, a tension headache can cause sensitivity to light and noise.
+In this case, you might confuse your tension headache with a migraine, which is a type of headache that causes throbbing pain on one or both sides of your head.
+However, tension headaches don’t cause all the symptoms of migraines, such as nausea and vomiting.
+In rare cases, a tension headache can cause sensitivity to light and loud noise, similar to migraines.

-Other tips for easing a tension headache include:
+Other ways to ease a tension headache include:

 - applying a heating pad or ice pack to your head for five to 10 minutes several times a day